ianchblair/MedusaDG/README.md

 # MedusaDG
 MedusaDG - Code for CBUSmedusa based on Duncan Greenwood CBUS Library.
 A placeholder for further development.

-Currently CBUSnINmOUT covers most of the rquired functionality
+Currently CBUSnINmOUT covers most, if not all, of the rquired functionality

 <img align="right" src="arduino_cbus_logo.png"  width="150" height="75">

-# CANsoundb

-An Arduino program to run the DF Mini sound player under commands from MERG CBUS.
-Based on Duncan Greenwood's library, and Davy Dick and David Thomas's original concept.
-**** This version is a draft and not for wider availability yet ****

 Key Features:
 - Based on CANmInnOut (Duncan Greenwwod et al)